perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-carl-masak.md

 {
-   "date" : "2010-08-31T06:00:01-08:00",
-   "slug" : "/pub/2010/08/people-of-perl-6-carl-masak.html",
-   "title" : "People of Perl 6: Carl Mäsak",
-   "draft" : null,
-   "image" : null,
    "authors" : [
       "chromatic"
    ],
+   "title" : "People of Perl 6: Carl Mäsak",
+   "slug" : "/pub/2010/08/people-of-perl-6-carl-masak.html",
+   "description" : "Carl Mäsak is a developer of <a href=\"http://www.rakudo.org/\">Rakudo Perl\n6</a> and arguably the most dedicated bug wrangler.
+He's contributed to\nmore bug reports than anyone else.
+If you find that Rakudo does not do as you\nexpect, you'll likely talk to him on #perl6 for help triaging and categorizing\nyour bug.\n\nIn his own words, here's how he's helped make Perl 6 real.", "thumbnail" : null,
-   "categories" : "perl-6",
+   "draft" : null,
    "tags" : [
       "interview",
       "perl",
       "perl-6",
       "rakudo"
    ],
-   "description" : "Carl Mäsak is a developer of <a href=\"http://www.rakudo.org/\">Rakudo Perl\n6</a> and arguably the most dedicated bug wrangler.
-He's contributed to\nmore bug reports than anyone else.
-If you find that Rakudo does not do as you\nexpect, you'll likely talk to him on #perl6 for help triaging and categorizing\nyour bug.\n\nIn his own words, here's how he's helped make Perl 6 real.", "thumbnail" : null
+   "image" : null,
+   "categories" : "perl-6",
+   "date" : "2010-08-31T06:00:01-08:00"
 }